josephmisiti/josephmisiti.github.io/_posts/2014-12-03-ios-properties-definitions.markdown

 date:   2014-12-04
 ---

-Coming from a Python background, looking at iOS can seem daunting at first - the curly brackets are very annoying, the compile-time errors can be very opaque, and there is a whole new group of reserved words in the `.m` and `.h` files.
+Coming from a Python background, looking at iOS can seem daunting at first - the square brackets are very annoying (what the hell is a message anyways?), the compile-time errors can be very opaque, and there is a whole new group of reserved words in the `.m` and `.h` files.

 I am going to briefly outline iOS properties and the meaning of the reserved words: